isaacbernal9/readingnotes/README.md

 # Intro
 Hello.
+My name is Isaac Bernal.
+I am Mexican-American/ Chicano.
+I currently work in landscaping but I want to advance by learning code and increasing my salary.
+I am passionate about investing specifically Cryptocurrency such as Bitcoin and Dogecoin.
 Here is the link to my GitHub portfolio https://github.com/isaacbernal9

 Code 102 Reading